maubanel/UE5-Lighting/dynamics-mobility/README.md

 ##### `Step 1.`\|`ITL`|:small_blue_diamond:

 Now the easiest thing for us to do is to add our existing flickering light to the **Stationary Lights**.
 This is affecting this light without moving it.
-You can select all lights that are marked as stationary
+You can select all lights that are marked as **Stationary** and drab **M_FlickerFlame** into the **Light Function Material** which will make all three lights flicker.

 ![alt_text](images/StationaryLightFlickering.jpg)